r-obert/http.js/README.md

 * Supports request time outs.

-* Supports providing query parameters as a object literal.
+* Supports providing query parameters as an object literal.

 * **light**: `dist/http-client.min.js` is transpiled ES5 and weighs around 2.3kb.
   There's no dependencies besides what's provided by the browser.